fefa4ka/traffic-light-detector-backend/USAGE.md

-# Creating a New Traffic Light Detector Account in Docker
+# Creating a New Traffic Light Detector Account

-To register a new traffic light detector without entering the running container, follow these steps:
+To add a new traffic light detector, follow these steps:

-1. **Run the registration script inside the container:**
+1. **Register the detector using Docker:**
    ```bash
    docker exec mosquitto python3 register_detector.py detector_name
    ```

-   Replace `detector_name` with the desired name for the new detector.
+   - Replace `detector_name` with the unique identifier for the new detector.
+   - The script will generate a password for the MQTT connection.

+2. **Retrieve and store the credentials:**
+   - The output of the command will display the generated password.
-2. **The script will output the generated password**, which will be required for MQTT authentication.
+   - Store this password securely as it will be required for MQTT authentication.

-This allows you to create detector accounts efficiently without needing to access the container shell manually.
+This process ensures that new detectors are securely registered with MQTT and stored in the database.

 # Deploying and Updating the Docker Container